FusionAuth/fusionauth-quickstart-rust-actix-web/article.md

 ## Authentication

-Authentication in {frontmatter.technology} is managed by [Jerry Hopper's FusionAuth Provider](https://github.com/jerryhopper/oauth2-fusionauth) for [The League's OAuth library](https://github.com/thephpleague/oauth2-client).
+Authentication in {frontmatter.language} is managed by [Jerry Hopper's FusionAuth Provider](https://github.com/jerryhopper/oauth2-fusionauth) for [The League's OAuth library](https://github.com/thephpleague/oauth2-client).

 Make the file `your-application/.env` and insert the following lines.

 <RemoteCode url={frontmatter.codeRoot + "/complete-application/your-application/.env"}/>

-This tells {frontmatter.technology} where to find and connect to FusionAuth.
+This tells {frontmatter.framework} where to find and connect to FusionAuth.

 <Aside type="note">
   If you're not using Docker, you can change the server URL to match the browser URL, as all network communication will